alysson-souza/all-mangas-reader-2/README.md

 You can submit issues through GitLab issues tool, please submit a test case to reproduce your issue.

+⚠️ Developers working on sites implementation **MUST** read [this](SITES_REQUIREMENTS.md)

-**If you are not a developer, you can contribute as a translator** too, to do so, clone the repository locally and work on the `messages.json` file in your language as explained in [this doc](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/i18n/Locale-Specific_Message_reference).
+**If you are not a developer, you can still contribute as a translator** too, to do so, clone the repository locally and work on the `messages.json` file in your language as explained in [this doc](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/i18n/Locale-Specific_Message_reference).

 You can also work on the [wiki](https://gitlab.com/all-mangas-reader/all-mangas-reader-2/wikis/) to help us explain to everyone how All Mangas Reader works.